GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The most amazing achievement of the computer software industry is its continuing cancellation of the steady and staggering gains made by the computer hardware industry.
+> ### Any one who considers arithmetical methods of producing random digits is, of course, in a state of sin.
+For, as has been pointed out several times, there is no such thing as a random number.
 >
-> ~ *Henry Petroski*
+> ~ *John von Neumann*

 ---
 ## 🏎 Quick Facts